My Quiet Kitchen

 • Once the wet ingredients are fully combined, add the oats, nuts, and seeds to the bowl.
 Stir until everything is well coated with the syrup mixture.

 • Spread the granola onto the prepared pan, lightly pressing it down.
 Bake for 20 minutes, then remove from oven, stir, and spread out on the pan again.
-Bake for another 20 to 25 minutes, keeping an eye on the bottom of the granola in the last few minutes so that it doesn't burn.
+Bake for another 20 to 25 minutes, keeping an eye on the bottom of the granola in the last few minutes to make sure it doesn't burn.

 • Let the granola cool on the pan for 15 minutes, then break into clusters.
 Once completely cool, transfer to an airtight container.